 Description

-DESCRIPTION: Countesthorpe War Memorial is located in the churchyard, adjacent to the east end of the Church of St Andrew (Grade II-listed).
-It stands within a paved area that overlooks the main road.
+Countesthorpe War Memorial is a First World War memorial, built in 1921, with an addition for the Second World War.
+It is situated in the churchyard next to the east end of the Church of St Andrew, which is also listed as Grade II.
+The memorial is placed within a paved area that overlooks the main road.

-The memorial is of rough-hewn Cornish granite and takes the form of a wheel-head cross with an inverted sword carved in relief to the east face; the sword has a trefoil to the pommel and at each end of the cross guard.
-The cross shaft rises from a tapering, four-sided plinth, which surmounts a single-step base.
-The whole stands on a narrow, square concrete foundation.
+Constructed from rough-hewn Cornish granite, the memorial features a wheel-head cross with an inverted sword carved in relief on the east face.
+The sword has a trefoil at the pommel and at each end of the cross guard.
+The cross shaft rises from a tapering, four-sided plinth, which is set on a single-step base.
+The entire structure rests on a narrow, square concrete foundation.

-A wedge-shaped, rough-hewn granite tablet was added to the east face of the base of the memorial carrying the Second World War dedication in leaded lettering, 1939 - 1945/ (17 NAMES).
+A wedge-shaped, rough-hewn granite tablet was added to the east face of the base, which carries the Second World War dedication in leaded lettering: "1939 - 1945/ (17 NAMES)."

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.